KnightMiner/Inspirations/.github/ISSUE_TEMPLATE/1-16-bug-report.md

 ---
 name: 1.16 Bug report
-about: Create a report to help us improve
+about: Create an issue for Minecraft 1.16
 title: ''
 labels: 1.16, bug
 assignees: ''